Dashboard Configuration

 markdown

 The markdown content to render.
-Supports headings, lists, links, code, and tables.
+Supports Markdoc variables, tags, and standard Markdown (headings, lists, links, code, tables).

 type